 The nodes x and z are the only nodes changing their size-fields.

-The new size-fields can be computed locally from the size-fields
+The new size-fields can be computed locally from the size-fields of the children.

 For $b \ge 2a - 1$ an (a, b)-tree is a search tree with the following properties